-XV.
-Beware of the Flesh 3:1-3
+15. Beware of the Flesh 3:1-3

-A. 3:1 "rejoice"

-- 1. The English definition has the "re-" prefix in front of the "joy" stem, meaning to be happy again and again, in a continual sense. - 2.
-Paul's continual theme of the book- rejoice regardless of the circumstances.
+- 3:1 Finally, my brethren, rejoice^{present imperative-a} in the Lord.^b To write^{present infinitive} the same things to you, to me indeed is not grievous, but for you it is safe.^c - 1a The English definition has the "re-" prefix in front of the "joy" stem, meaning to be happy again and again and again, in a continual sense. - 1b Paul's continual theme of the book- rejoice regardless of the circumstances.
 Remember, Paul wrote this in jail, his only crime was preaching an unpopular gospel.
 Yet while sitting in a Roman jail cell, Paul could soar above his circumstances and still find causes to rejoice while everyone else would be moaning about their situation.
 This is what the gospel does, it lifts people from their worldly trials and tribulations and transports them to glory.
 Joseph was like this while he sat in an Egyptian prison in Genesis 40-41.
-We read of no complaints or murmurings from Joseph, although he certainly would been hard-pressed to understand the working of God in his life at that point. - 3.
+We read of no complaints or murmurings from Joseph, although he certainly would been hard-pressed to understand the working of God in his life at that point.

 If you can rejoice in even the most difficult and unfair situation, then you know that the gospel is real in your life and that you certainly have the Holy Spirit indwelling for such an attitude is not natural to fallen man.
 We love to whine, complain and to throw ourselves pity parties.
 But once this secret has been mastered, then great spiritual profit will be enjoyed.
 It will come to the point that the world will throw their best at you to try to get you to "curse God and die" (Job 2:9).
 But once they realize that you have overcome such world trials, there is nothing more they can do to you, except kill you.
-And you can do this because "the joy of the Lord is your strength" (Nehemiah 8:10), - 4.
-Peter would say the same thing in 1 Peter 1:6,7 "Wherein ye greatly rejoice, though now for a season, if need be, ye are in heaviness through manifold temptations: That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honor and glory at the appearing of Jesus Christ." - 5.
-And in case you need to hear it again, Paul will repeat this same exhortation in Philippians 4:4. - 6.
+And you can do this because "the joy of the Lord is your strength" (Nehemiah 8:10),

+Peter would say the same thing in 1 Peter 1:6,7 "Wherein ye greatly rejoice, though now for a season, if need be, ye are in heaviness through manifold temptations: That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ."

+And just in case you need to hear it again, Paul will repeat this same exhortation in Philippians 4:4.

 One Christian who would have understood and obeyed Paul's admonition would be Samuel Rutherford.
 He also was in jail facing a death sentence, yet he penned 365 letters (that we have) that are full of praise to Christ and rejoicing under the most difficult of situations.
 Every Christian should have the Letters of Samuel Rutherford in his library.

-B. 3:1 "safe"

-- 1. "Some hearers are like the Athenian academicians; they want continually to hear something new.
+1c Some hearers are like the Athenian academicians; they want continually to hear something new.
 The apostle says, "To have the same things written to you, is safe."
 So is it for you, dear friends; to have the same gospel, the same Jesus, the same Holy Spirit, made known to you, is safe.
-New doctrine is dangerous doctrine (Charles Spurgeon, Metropolitan Tabernacle Pulpit, 39:434)." - 2.
+New doctrine is dangerous doctrine,

 You also have to repeat truth, for our minds do not catch the truth at the first hearing, and our memories are slippery.